wp-plugins/placester/readme.txt

 In general - real-time.
 But if you use 3rd party property management services, the updates will only be as recent as your provider allows.

 == Changelog ==

+= 1.2.0 =
+* The default location for search result maps is now determined from the user or office address on the Placester.com account
+* The [desc] shortcode tag now renders the full description on property detail pages, a shorter excerpt on search pages
+* Fixes:
+    * Updated the CRM interface to Contactually to reflect the new format of their API call
+    * Miscellaneous minor fixes to improve the clarity and robustness of Placester shortcodes

 = 1.1.27 =
 * Virtual property posts and terms have been introduced to greatly increase performance and vastly decrease what's stored in the DB